This page was updated on March 23rd, 2025 to reflect updated details and a new preview.

 In this spirit, Floating is intended to be a journey of growth from adolescence to adulthood, a journey from grief to acceptance, and a reflection on how people live on through the lives they’ve impacted far past their own exit from this life.
 It will be an emotionally intense work, yes, but specifically the kind that leaves people feeling fulfilled and positively changed (as opposed to just feeling exhausted).
 Floating will be my letter to Elliott about these ten years and all that I wish he could have been here to see; a letter sent with no expectation of reply but with a simple hope that it reaches its destination.
 And, while I can only speak from my personal experience because I am only me and not all the other people who were devastated by his passing, I intend most of all for Floating to center Elliott and acknowledge the rippling waves of his love and compassion.

-The first movement is a vast lamentation that will express shock, disbelief, anger, and sorrow.
+The first primary section is a vast lamentation that expresses shock, disbelief, anger, and sorrow.
 A small purple leaf plum tree was planted outside my middle school in Elliott’s honor after his passing.
 As I stood looking at the little tree in my young age, I wondered at how such a thing could be possible.
-The movement will be characterized by near-silences filled with instrumental murmurs, gently blowing winds, and most importantly, ringing bells that will serve throughout the work as a metaphor for the call from the beyond—as the clock reaches the hour, cycles of life end and begin anew.
-The movement will feature material that I drafted for this piece at the ages of 14 and 15, both in enhanced forms and in near-exact presentations of my original youthful efforts.
+The movement is characterized by near-silences filled with instrumental murmurs, gently blowing winds, and most importantly, ringing bells that serve throughout the work as a metaphor for the call from the beyond—as the clock reaches the hour, cycles of life end and begin anew.
+The movement features material that I drafted for this piece at the ages of 14-16 in enhanced forms.

-The second movement is a mercurial, dance-like scherzo.
+The second primary section is a mercurial, dance-like scherzo.
 Time marches on, and so we must continue moving forward on our paths.
 A lilting waltz melody represents the work we must do to move through the challenges of grief, of adolescence, and of life in general.
-Although it begins gently, the melody will be pulled through a vigorous whirlwind in a rondo-like form, eventually coming out the other side triumphant and transformed.
+Although it begins gently, the melody is pulled through a vigorous whirlwind of rhythmic transformations and thematic excursions, eventually coming out the other side grown and triumphant.

-The third movement is a reverent, reflective meditation.
+The third primary section is a reverent, reflective meditation.
 As we look inward on the path we’ve traveled, we acknowledge the sound of the calling bells through a gentle song.
-Our movement will slow and become somewhat wayward as we look back, but the bells will remind us to carry on, and we will continue to follow our path.
-At the end of the movement, ensemble members will sing the final verse of the gentle song:
+Our movement slows and becomse somewhat wayward as we look back, but the bells remind us to carry on, and we press forward on our path.
+At the end of the movement, ensemble members sing the final verse of the gentle song:

 We’ll walk our final passage on some fast-approaching day